 More REM generally amounts to more dreaming.
 Thus 5-HTP doesn’t necessarily enhance the lucidity of dreams on its own, but enhances the likelihood of other lucid dream nootropics working.
 More on 5-HTP.

-Namely Vitamin B6, best supplemented as Pyridoxal-5-Phosphate, which has been associated with more vivid dreams & improved dream recall.
-In one small preliminary study, B6 was suggested to increase cortical arousal during periods of REM sleep, leading to the hypothesis that B6 assists with sleep & dream activity through its role in converting tryptophan to serotonin.
+Namely Vitamin B6, best supplemented as Pyridoxal-5-Phosphate, which has been associated with more vivid dreams and improved dream recall.
+In one small preliminary study, B6 was suggested to increase cortical arousal during periods of REM sleep, leading to the hypothesis that B6 assists with sleep and dream activity through its role in converting tryptophan to serotonin.
 Although, researchers of the study admitted that the procedures need to be replicated and demonstrated in a sleep laboratory before determining the certainty of their results.
 More on Vitamin B6.

 For coffee drinkers, L-Theanine is a big one.
 Particularly for its reduction of the “jittery” side effects of caffeine while maintaining the drug’s potent benefits on focus.
-Several L-theanine users have reported a return to “child-like” dreaming after supplementing l-theanine, which they felt was due to its reversal of caffeine’s inhibition of slow-wave brain frequencies & REM dream cycles.
+Several L-theanine users have reported a return to “child-like” dreaming after supplementing l-theanine, which they felt was due to its reversal of caffeine’s inhibition of slow-wave brain frequencies and REM dream cycles.

 Mugwort (“Dream Plant”)

-Mugwort, or Artemisia vulgaris (after the Greek goddess Artemis), is an herb rich in mythology & history: St. John the Baptist wore a belt of mugwort when he traveled, Celtic mythology utilized the herb to ward off evil, Chumash Indians honored the herb with the name “Dream Plant.”
-Whether smoked in indigenous ceremonies or drank as tea, mugwort is reported to intensify dream lucidity & vividness, potentially due to the plants engagement in the serotonergic system.
+Mugwort, or Artemisia vulgaris (after the Greek goddess Artemis), is an herb rich in mythology and history: St. John the Baptist wore a belt of mugwort when he traveled, Celtic mythology utilized the herb to ward off evil, Chumash Indians honored the herb with the name “Dream Plant.”
+Whether smoked in indigenous ceremonies or drank as tea, mugwort is reported to intensify dream lucidity and vividness, potentially due to the plants engagement in the serotonergic system.